stevegrunwell/technical-debt/slides.md

 Remember that technical debt is a slow boil, so make sure you're giving yourself time for updates.

-Maybe it's a day at the end of your sprint, or some time at the beginning or end of the month, but set an upgrade cadence and stick to it
+Maybe it's a day at the end of your sprint or some time at the end of the month, but set an upgrade cadence and stick to it

 ----